Back to Blog

 In every language, there are some hard-to-translate words.
 Some may be created due to specific circumstances, while others have a deep, irrigated meaning for different cultures.
 And that’s the case for Capicua!
 The term has great cultural significance in both Uruguay and Argentina.
 Both countries in South America’s southwest have many cultural beliefs surrounding this concept.
 While the word Capicua is not necessarily unique to these two countries, it has taken on a special meaning and significance within their cultures.

 Yada, yada, yada.
 Why is this relevant to understanding the concept of "Capicua"?
 Here comes the magic!
 Each ticket had five numbers.
-And most people had the habit of paying attention to those numbers.
+And most people, men and women, and older vs younger people, had the habit of paying attention to those numbers.
 If your ticket number was readable front and backward alike, it was a sign of good fortune!
 Many people used to save those "capicua" tickets inside the plastic envelope.
 Since it was a daily-used thing, people believed that carrying those palindrome numbers would bring good luck to their lives.

 The cultural meaning of this word doesn’t stop there!
 For example, if someone sees a license plate with a Capicua number, they might say "¡Qué suerte!" meaning "How lucky!"
 So, it’s pretty accurate when we say it’s at the most common things.
 Another highly used example of this term relates to money and gambling.
 Uruguayans (and our Argentinian brothers) often use these palindrome numbers as a sign of luck or fortune when playing the lottery or bingo.
 There’s the implicit idea that capicua numbers are allies who can increase winning chances.
 The belief is so strong that many lottery players only play if capicua numbers are available!